Skip to main content.

 • Readmission after Dismissal: After one semester dismissed students are eligible to apply for readmission to the University.
 Readmitted students are subject to the standards and restrictions specified by the college to which they are admitted.
 Readmitted students who fail to meet college standards may be permanently dismissed from the university.

 • The College of Business requires a passing grade in all courses.
-A grade of “D” is considered passing.
+Any grade above an "F" is considered a passing grade.

 • Accounting majors have additional requirements.
 Accounting majors must earn at least a C in ACT 211, 212, 311, & 312.